bashcr00k/PEP4rser/README.md

 # I wrote this code To  learn More about PE file format since its crutial for malware dev

-- what this code does is very simple and it was very easy to write it just reads the different structures of the PE format of a gives exe file
+- what this code does is very simple and it was very easy to write it just reads the different structures of the PE format of a given exe file

 - The code is so messy and Not complete Yet but i wanted to share this before moving to the complicated stuff